 Volunteers play a vital role at the Ephrata Public Library.
 By donating their time and skills, they support and enhance the library’s services and mission.

-Volunteers mend books so that they can continue to be used by the public.
-Most repairs include taping torn pages and covers, repairing books spines, re-covering books, and replacing spine labels.
+Book Repair Volunteer – volunteers mend books so that they can continue to be used by the public.
+Most repairs include taping torn pages and covers, repairing book spines, re-covering books and replacing spine labels.

-Volunteers call library patrons to inform them requested library materials are ready for pick-up, as well as shelve called material on the holdshelf.
+Reserved Books Volunteer – volunteers call library patrons to inform them requested library materials are ready for pick-up, and shelve the called materials on the holdshelf.
 A weekly three hour commitment is required.